-CJ 165 International Studies: Public Safety in Great Britain
+CJ 165 International Studies: Public Safety in Great Britain (3)

-Public Safety in Great Britain(3)International study course features intensive two-weekseries of tours, lectures, and discussions.
-Participantsexplore British public safety issues and their historicaland cultural influences and compare trends inAmerican and British systems of public safety and law.Visits include Inns of Court, Royal Courts of Justice,Parliament House, police and fire stations, and sites notopen to the general public.
-For criminal justice majorsand others in law, law enforcement, and public safetyfields.
+International study course features intensive two-week series of tours, lectures, and discussions.
+Participants explore British public safety issues and their historical and cultural influences and compare trends in American and British systems of public safety and law.
+Visits include Inns of Court, Royal Courts of Justice, Parliament House, police and fire stations, and sites not open to the general public.
+For criminal justice majors and others in law, law enforcement, and public safety fields.